-ACMG recommends quantitative testing of plasma amino acids to determine increased levels of Hcy and Met; classical homocystinuria is characterized by increases in both Hcy and Met, while increased Met may be indicative of other disorders (ACMG, 2010).
-Also, plasma Hcy analysis will show increased Hcy in classical homocystinuria and normal or only slightly increased Hcy in the other disorders.
-Urine Hcy will be significantly increased in classical homocystinuria (ACMG, 2010).
+The American College of Medical Genetics recommends quantitative testing of plasma amino acids to determine increased levels of Hcy and Met; classic homocystinuria is characterized by increases in both Hcy and Met, while increased Met may be indicative of other disorders (ACMG, 2021b).
+Also, plasma Hcy analysis will show increased Hcy in classic homocystinuria and normal or only slightly increased Hcy in the other disorders.
+Urine Hcy will be significantly increased in classic homocystinuria (ACMG, 2021b).

-In the Confirmatory Algorithms for Met, ACMG indicates that increased Met and increased tHcy are indicative of homocystinuria due to CBS deficiency (ACMG, 2021).
+In the Confirmatory Algorithms for Met, ACMG indicates that increased Met and increased tHcy are indicative of homocystinuria due to CBS deficiency (ACMG, 2021a).